Updated January 9th, 2022

 It is best to wait until early Fall to plant your saplings.
 That way the young tree won’t have much water demand since the outdoor temperature will be cooler.
 Also, the roots will grow long past the frost dates and better establish themselves.
 I’ve spoken to professional landscapers that plant most perennials and trees well into Fall with good success.
 The picture below is one I planted in mid-October (I’m in Pennsylvania, zone 6) and it has been just fine.

 The Eastern Redbud (Cercis canadensis) is a flowering deciduous tree that is native to North America.
 This tree grows 25-30′ tall (8 m- 10 m) and has approximately a 25′ spread.
-It will grow fastest in full shade, but since it is an understory tree it can still survive in full shade.
+It will grow fastest in full sun, but since it is an understory tree it can still survive in full shade.
 It will just grow slower.

 This tree is commonly used as an flowering ornamental in many yards and businesses and is a great alternative to the ecologically invasive and damaging Callery Pear tree.
 It is a great source of nectar to early season pollinators, and very attractive.